GreyAdmiral/gulp-webp-html-nosvg-local/README.md

 # gulp-webp-html-nosvg

 This is a modified version of the plugin [gulp-webp-html-local](https://www.npmjs.com/package/gulp-webp-html-local).
 Here was fixed thebug that added two dots before webp to the final html file.
 No SVG format.
+The mode is possible only for relative links.

 ## Example
 ```html